tr8dr/tr8dr.github.io/_posts/2020-08-13-FeatureSelection.markdown

 LDA should do better for feature extraction than PCA in most situations due to the explicit selection of components that maximize class separation.
 There are, however, some issues with respect to LDA:

-- less effective for non-linear relationships
+- __less effective for non-linear relationships__
-  * non-linear relationship between features and classes will not be expressed
+  * if the classes / features are not linearly separable, requiring non-linear separation, this approach will fail
 - use of __centroids to define barycenter__ for each feature distribution
   * this is appropriate for relatively symmetric distributions, but would tend to be unrepresentative for many other distributions present in financial data.